jsbaker760/highres_dynamics/README.md

 This project is part of my doctoral research in the [Lieberman Lab](http://lieberman.science).

 # Overview
 This repository is grouped into two major parts:

 * [all_figures](#all_figures)
-  * Running all_figures.m with [pre-computed data](#data-availability) will re-generate all figures in the manuscript.
+  * Running all_figures.m with [pre-computed data](#data-availability) will re-generate all figures in the manuscript:
     * Filters applied to metagenomics data
     * filters applied to isolates
     * distance matrix generation (/scripts/distance_matrix)
     * clustering isolate genomes into lineages (run_clustering.m)
     * identifying _de novo_ SNPs in each lineage and across homologues
     * generating phylogenies
     * clustering samples at the species level with UMAP
     * and more!
+  * /PHLAME_filtered contains the within-species abundance information for metagenomics samples used in the manuscript
+  * /PHLAME contains the (old) within-species abundance information used to filter out metagenomics samples
+  * /metadata contains basic information on each sample

 * [snakemake_raw_data](#snakemake_raw_data)
   * Running the Snakemakes in these folders with [raw data](#data-availability) will generate [pre-computed data](#data-availability) used in all_figures.